sanjogpandasp/Android-Security-Reference/network/pinning.md

 There are various approaches to cert pinning on android.
 Below is a TLDR of a simple approach as spoken about in the below links.

 -  Pin the SHA256 of Subject Public Key Info (SPKI)
+-  "...developers should not check pins against the list of certificates sent by the server.
+Instead, pins should be checked against the new, 'clean' chain that is created during SSL validation."

 #N Additions